LaKraven/TBCEditor/README.md

 <h3>Source</h3>

-The source code is not published until the EditBone v.
-10.0.0 is released.
+The source code will be published at some point in May 2015.

 <h3>Screenshots</h3>